lkalajzic/shodo-course/sales_page_copy.md

 You don't need to.
 The course includes a Kanji Meaning Library with pronunciations and cultural context.
 You'll learn what you're writing and why it matters.

 **"Is this cultural appropriation?"**
-Master Tanaka's words: "Art doesn't belong to one culture.
+Master Kaoru's words: "Art doesn't belong to one culture.
 It belongs to anyone willing to practice with respect.
 If you honor the tradition, you're welcome."

 **"I don't have time for another hobby."**
 Shodo takes as much time as you give it.
 10 minutes of focused practice is more valuable than an hour of distracted scrolling.
 It's not about hours—it's about presence.

 **"What if I'm not artistic?"**
-Neither were most of Master Tanaka's students.
+Neither were most of Master Kaoru's students.
 Shodo doesn't require artistic talent.
 It requires willingness to be present with a brush.
 The rest comes with practice.

 **"What's the refund policy?"**
 30 days, full refund, no questions asked.
 Try the course.
 If it's not for you, email us.